thaohienhomes/lobe-chat/README.md

 We are a group of e/acc design-engineers, hoping to provide modern design components and tools for AIGC.
 By adopting the Bootstrapping approach, we aim to provide developers and users with a more open, transparent, and user-friendly product ecosystem.

-Whether for users or professional developers, LobeHub will be your AI Agent playground.
-Please be aware that LobeChat is currently under active development, and feedback is welcome for any [issues][issues-link] encountered.
+Whether for individual creators, teams, or power users, **pho.chat** is your fast, convenient and affordable AI agent playground, built on the powerful open-source LobeChat project, which is under active development and welcoming feedback for any [issues][issues-link] encountered.

 | [![][vercel-shield-badge]][vercel-link]   | No installation or registration necessary!
 Visit our website to experience it firsthand.                           |
 | :---------------------------------------- | :----------------------------------------------------------------------------------------------------------------- |